 Upon reaching the homestay, we were amazed by the untouched beauty of the landscape.
 The house is at a secluded spot, surrounded by lush green coffee estates, crop fields, and unspoiled wilderness with occasional spotting of buffaloes in the fields.

-The highlight of my stay was the campfire at night.
-For the first time, we roasted a whole chicken in fire, playing music and cards all night long.
+The highlight of my stay in the secluded homestay was the bonfire at night.
+For the first time, we roasted a whole chicken old school way, playing music and cards all night long.

 Devarunda Prasanna Rameshwara Temple

-We started our day 2 by visiting Devarunda Prasanna Rameshwara temple, Devarunda is short in Kannada is for “Devaru Ida Jaga” (the abode of Gods).
+We started our day 2 by visiting Devarunda Prasanna Rameshwara temple, Devarunda is short in Kannada is for ‘Devaru Ida Jaga’ (the abode of Gods).
 It is also known as Dakshina Kashi.
 This temple complex houses the gods Rameshwara, Veerabadreshwara, Byreshwara, Channakeshva, Parvati, Ganapathi and is very revered.
-The temple is said to be over a 500 years old, is undergoing a makeover with newer constructions coming up within the complex.
+The temple is said to be over 500 years old, is undergoing a makeover with newer constructions coming up within the complex.

 Liked my post?
 Share it or Pin it.
 Click on the image below to pin it for later